 Taste: Blackcurrant, Berries, Bread, Honey & Pepper.

-Value for Money: It’s not particularly expensive (though it isn’t a full size bottle), but at roughly the same price as a single malt I do wonder what the appeal is.
+Value for Money: It’s not particularly expensive (though it isn’t a full size bottle, annoyingly) but at roughly the same price as many single malts, I do wonder quite what the appeal of such a bottle is.

 Introduced in 2010, Brukswhisky is matured predominantly in bourbon barrels with a small amount of ex-sherry wood thrown into the mix.
 Bottled at 41.4% abv, it is available in the UK for around £40.